ludwig-ai/ludwig-docs/docs/configuration/backend.md

 The primary scenario to use DeepSpeed is when the model you're training is too large to fit into a single GPU (e.g., fine-tuning a large language model like Llama-2).
-When the model is small enough to fit in a single GPU, however, benchmarking has shown it's generally better to use a data parallel framework like DDP or Horovod.
+When the model is small enough to fit in a single GPU, however, benchmarking has shown it's generally better to use a data parallel framework like DDP.

 ```yaml
 backend: